syepes/network_exporter/README.md

 By default if not configured, `network_exporter` uses the system resolver to translate domain names to IP addresses.
 You can also override the DNS resolver address by specifying the `conf.nameserver` configuration setting.

 **SRV records:**
-If host filed of a target contains SRV record of standard format `_<service>._<protocol>.<domain>`, it will be resolved and all it's A records will be added as separate targets with name and host of the this A record.
+If the host field of a target contains a SRV record with the format `_<service>._<protocol>.<domain>` it will be resolved, all it's A records will be added (dynamically) as separate targets with name and host of the this A record.
-Every filed of parent target with SRV record will be inherited by sub targets except `name` and `host`
+Every field of the parent target with a SRV record will be inherited by sub targets except `name` and `host`

 SRV record
 ```